-TOO MUCH BACTERIA: 34 NJ Beaches Under Advisories, Some Closed
+TOO MUCH BACTERIA: More Than A Dozen NJ Beaches Under Advisories, Some Closed

 OCEAN COUNTY

-- Point Pleasant Beach Borough: Beach (Ocean):Maryland: Reason: Sample exceeded water quality standard
+- Pine Beach Borough: Beach (River): West Beach Avon Rd: Reason: Sample exceeded water quality standard.

-- Point Pleasant Borough: Beach (River): River: Reason: Sample exceeded water quality standard
+- Beach (Bay): Jennifer: Reason: Sample exceeded water quality standard.

-- Stafford Township: Beach (Bay): Reason: Sample exceeded water quality standard
+- Beach (Ocean): The Terrace: Reason: Sample exceeded water quality standard.

-- Toms River Township: Beach (Ocean): 4th Ave: Reason: Sample exceeded water quality standard
+- Beach (Ocean): Beacon Blvd: Reason: Sample exceeded water quality standard.

+- Barnegat Light Borough: Beach (Bay): 25th St Bay Front: Reason: Sample exceeded water quality standard.

-- Beach (Ocean): North Beach: Reason: Sample exceeded water quality standard
+- Beach (Bay): New Jersey: Reason: Sample exceeded water quality standard.